NoWarries/BeleidsmedewerkerJS/README.md

      * Like this specifcation details can be stored seperated in the repository instead if the service */
     /repository/

+    /**
+     * Subcommands are used to define various command subcommands
+     *
+     *  a command might look like this
+     *  /animal monkey
+     *
+     *  the corresponding subcommand file would be able to be found
+     *  /src/subcommands/animal/monkey
+     */
+    /subcommands/
 ```
 </details>